The Parametric Closure Problem: Introduction

 \item[Bounded treewidth.]
-Suppose that partial order $P$ has $n$ elements and its transitive reduction forms a directed acyclic graph whose underlying undirected graph has treewidth~$w$.
-(For prior work on treewidth of partial orders, see~\cite{JorMicMil-13}.)
-Then we show that $\polygon(P)$ has polynomially many vertices, with exponent $O(w)$, and that it can be constructed in polynomial time.
+Suppose that partial order $P$ has $n$ elements and its transitive reduction (the \emph{covering graph} of $P$) forms a directed acyclic graph whose undirected version has treewidth~$t$.
+(For prior work on treewidth of partial orders, see~\cite{JorMicMil-13}; for prior work on parametric optimization on graphs of bounded treewidth, see~\cite{FerSlu-Algs-97}.)
+Then we show in \autoref{sec:treewidth} that $\polygon(P)$ has polynomially many vertices, with exponent $t+2$, and that it can be constructed in polynomial time.

-\item[Incidence posets] The incidence poset of a graph $G$ has the vertices and edges as elements, with an order relation $x\le y$ whenever $x$ is an endpoint of $y$.
+\item[Incidence posets.]
+The incidence poset of a graph $G$ has the vertices and edges as elements, with an order relation $x\le y$ whenever $x$ is an endpoint of $y$.
 One of the initial applications for the closure problem concerned the design of freight delivery systems in which a certain profit could be expected from each of a set of point-to-point routes in the system, but at the cost of setting up depots at each endpoint of the routes~\cite{Bal-MS-70,Rhy-MS-70}; this can be modeled with an incidence poset for a graph with a vertex at each depot location and an edge for each potential route.
 Since the profits and costs have different timeframes, it is reasonable to combine them in a nonlinear way, giving a bicriterion closure problem.
 The transitive reduction of an incidence poset is a subdivision of~$G$ with the same treewidth, so our technique for partial orders of bounded treewidth also applies to incidence posets of graphs of bounded treewidth.

-\ifFull \item[Fences, generalized fences, and polytrees.]
+\item[Fences, generalized fences, and polytrees.]
 The fences or zigzag posets are partial orders whose transitive reduction is a path with alternating edge orientations.
-A \emph{generalized fence} may be either an oriented path (up-down poset)~\cite{Mun-SJDM-06} or an oriented tree (polytree)~\cite{Rus-Ord-89}.
-Polynomial bounds on the complexity and construction time for $\polygon(P)$ for all of these classes of partial orders follow from the result for treewidth~$w=1$.
-However, in these cases we simplify the bounded-treewidth construction and provide tighter bounds on these quantities. \fi
+A \emph{generalized fence} may be either an oriented path (an up-down poset)~\cite{Mun-SJDM-06} or an oriented tree (polytree)~\cite{Rus-Ord-89}.
+Polynomial bounds on the complexity and construction time for $\polygon(P)$ for all of these classes of partial orders follow from the result for treewidth~$t=1$.
+However, in these cases we simplify the bounded-treewidth construction and provide tighter bounds on these quantities (\autoref{thm:generalized-fence} and \autoref{thm:polytree}).